Pythonian/fakernaija/docs/source/index.rst

 Overview
 --------

-**Fakernaija** is a Python library that helps developers generate Nigerian-specific data like names, emails, addresses, phone numbers, bank details, school names, states, license plate numbers, and much more.
-Whether you're working on testing, development, or educational projects, **Fakernaija** helps you generate realistic data, including a CLI for easy exports.
+**Fakernaija** is a Python library that can help developers generate Nigerian-specific data like names, emails, addresses, phone numbers, bank details, school names, states, license plate numbers, and much more.
+Whether you're working on testing, development, or educational projects, **Fakernaija** can help you to generate realistic data with Nigerian contexts, and it also comes with a CLI for easy data exports to various file formats.

 The source code is available on `GitHub <https://github.com/Pythonian/fakernaija>`_.